 I received a vaccine, but it is not WHO approved.
 What should I do?

 The university is accepting all World Health Organization authorized vaccines.
 The WHO continues to update decisions on vaccines routinely.
 We would recommend reviewing the WHO website for information regarding the vaccine you received and if it’s to be approved in the future.
-If the vaccine you have received may be approved soon, we would recommend waiting to submit your records until such time.
 Once approved, the vaccine tracker portal will include an option for that vaccine.
-If the vaccine you have received will not be approved in advance of the vaccine submittal deadline, we would recommend getting a WHO approved vaccine wherever you are located.
+If the vaccine you have received will not be approved soon, we would recommend getting a WHO approved vaccine wherever you are located.

-Am I required to get vaccinated if I’ve had COVID-19?
+Am I required to get vaccinated if I’ve had COVID-19 or have the presence of antibodies?

 Yes.
 In line with CDC recommendations, Vanderbilt University requires all faculty, staff and postdoctoral fellows to be vaccinated, including those who have previously tested positive for COVID-19.